MrPythoneer/calculator/README.md

 # calculator
-The project I wrote for my IT classes at school.
+The project I wrote for my IT class at school.
 GUI is Tkinter.

 The calculator is capable of swapping number base system in mid-calculation.